 What is Mold Sickness?

-Mold sickness is the term used to describe a variety of symptoms that can occur as a result of exposure to mold.
+Mold sickness is the term used to describe a variety of symptoms that can occur as a result of mold exposure.
 The symptoms can vary depending on the individual, the type of mold, and the length of exposure.
 Common symptoms include:

 Respiratory Issues